Hungarian prehistory: Before the separation of the Hungarian language (before c. 800 BC)

-Hungarian has traditionally been classified as an Ugric language within the family of Uralic languages, but alternative views exist.
+Hungarian has traditionally been classified as an Ugric language within the family of Uralic languages, but alternative views of its classification exist.
 For instance, linguist Tapani Salminen rejects the existence of a Proto-Ugric language, saying Hungarian was a member of an "areal genetic unit" that also included Permic languages.
 Paleolinguistic research suggests the speakers of the Proto-Uralic language lived in a territory where four trees – larch, silver fir, spruce, and elm – grew together.
 The study of pollen in fossils shows these trees could be found on both sides of the Ural Mountains along the rivers Ob, Pechora, and Kama in the 4th millennium BC.
 The land between the Urals and the Kama was sparsely inhabited during this period.
 From around 3600 BC, the Neolithic material culture of the wider region of the Urals spread over vast territories to the west and east.
 Regional variants emerged, showing the appearance of groups of people who had no close contact with each other.

 About 1000 basic words of the Hungarian language – including the names of the seasons and natural phenomena, and the most frequently used verbs – had cognates in other Finno-Ugric languages, suggesting the temporary existence of a Proto-Finno-Ugric language.
 Between around 2600 and 2100 BC, climatic changes caused the spread of swamps on both sides of the Urals, forcing groups of inhabitants to leave their homelands.
 The Finno-Ugric linguistic unity disappeared and new languages emerged around 2000 BC.
 Whether the groups speaking the language from which Hungarian emerged lived to the east or to the west of the Urals in this period is debated by historians.

 Further climate changes occurring between 1300 and 1000 BC caused the northward expansion of the steppes by about 200–300 km, compelling the southernmost Ugric groups to adopt a nomadic lifestyle.
 Around 800 BC, the climate again changed with the beginning of a wetter period, forcing the nomadic Ugric groups to start a southward migration, following the grasslands.
 Their movement separated them from the northern Ugric groups, which gave rise to the development of the language from which modern Hungarian emerged.
 According to historian László Kontler, the concept of the "sky-high tree" and some other elements of Hungarian folklore seem to have been inherited from the period of the Finno-Ugric unity.
 The melodies of the most common Hungarian funeral songs show similarities to tunes of Khanty epic songs.